 If an Independent Children’s Lawyer has not been appointed in your case, you will need to provide the Family Report Writer with copies of the court documents that have been filed in the proceedings, such as the initiating application and/or response and any affidavits.

 The Family Report Writer may request permission to contact third parties such as teachers, doctors or other professionals who are independent and may be able to provide additional information about the children.
 The Family Report Writer may also ask to inspect any documents that have been produced under subpoena before preparing their report.

-The questions usually asked by the Family Report Writer relates to obtaining information about:
+The Family Report Writer usuaully asks Family Report questions relating to obtaining information about:

 - any facts or issues that are disputed between the parents

 - the arrangements that have previously been in place and are currently in place regarding the care of the children